 PLEASE NOTE THAT THE CERTIFICATE OF APPROVAL SCHEME REQUIRING NON-EEA NATIONALS WANTING TO MARRY IN THE UK TO OBTAIN PRIOR PERMISSION TO MARRY FROM THE UKBA HAS NOW BEEN REMOVED FROM THE IMMIGRATION RULES.
 THE INFORMATION PROVIDED BELOW IS NOW MERELY HISTORICAL INFORMATION AND PROVIDED FOR ACADEMIC USE PURELY

 Complete information regarding Certificate of Approval (COA) for Marriage or Civil Partnership immigration applications.

-3. Changes to the Certificate of Approval (COA) Scheme
+- Changes to the Certificate of Approval Scheme following the Court of Appeal Judgment of 23rd May 2007

 1. I WANT TO GET MARRIED OR REGISTER MY CIVIL PARTNERSHIP IN THE UK AND I AM OVERSEAS